rwieruch/blog_robinwieruch_content/postgres-express-setup-tutorial.md

 export default models;
 {{< /highlight >}}

-At the top of the file, create a Sequelize instance by passing mandatory arguments (database name, username of database superuser, password of database superuser, configuration) to the constructor.
+At the top of the file, you create a Sequelize instance by passing mandatory arguments (database name, database superuser, database superuser's password and additional configuration) to the constructor.
 For instance, you need to tell Sequelize the dialect of your database, which is postgres rather than mysql or sqlite.
-You may have to create the superuser with its credentials on the command line in the psql shell as well.
-Otherwise, you can also try to keep the credentials null.
+In our case, we are using environment variables, but you can pass these variables as strings in the source code too.

+Note: If you don't have a superuser or dedicated database for your application yet, head over to the PostgreSQL setup guide to create them.
+You only have to create a superuser once, but every of your applications should have its own database.

+Lastly, use the created Sequelize instance in your Express application.
+It connects to the database asynchronously and once this is done you can start your Express application.

 {{< highlight javascript >}}
-CREATE USER postgres WITH SUPERUSER PASSWORD 'postgres';
-{{< /highlight >}}

-If you haven't named the chat database yet, you can create it on the command line as well, or you can use any other database you already created.
-Lastly, use the created Sequelize instance in your Express application:

-{{< highlight javascript >}}
 import express from 'express';

+// Express related imports
+// other node package imports
 ...
-// here you have your express related imports
-...

 import models, { sequelize } from './models';

 const app = express();

-...
-// here you do your express server setup
+// additional Express stuff: middleware, routes, ...
 ...

 sequelize.sync().then(() => {